Abstract

 Study Design and Population

 We conducted a multi-host genomic epidemiology study in Alberta, Canada.
-Our primary analysis focused on 2007 to 2015 due to the availability of isolates from intensive provincial cattle studies.16–19 To select both cattle and human isolates, we block randomized by year to ensure representation across the period.
+Our primary analysis focused on 2007 to 2015 due to the availability of isolates from intensive provincial cattle studies.17–20 These studies rectally sampled feces from individual animals, hide swabs, fecal pats from the floors of pens of commercial feedlot cattle, or feces from the floors of transport trailers.
+In studies of pens of cattle, samples were collected from the same cattle at least twice over a four to six-month period.
+A one-time composite sample was collected from cattle in transport trailers, which originated from feedlots or auction markets in Alberta.
+To select both cattle and human isolates, we block randomized by year to ensure representation across the period.
 We define isolates as single bacterial species obtained from culture.
 We sampled 123 E. coli O157 cattle isolates from 4,660 available.
-Selected cattle isolates represented 7 of 12 cattle study sites and 56 of 89 sampling occasions from the source studies.16–19 Samples were taken from fecal pats, rectal grabs, and hide swabs from cattle in feedlots and fecal samples from transport trucks.
-We sampled 123 of 1,148 E. coli O157 isolates collected from cases reported to the provincial health authority (Alberta Health) during the corresponding time period (Supplemental Information).
+Selected cattle isolates represented 7 of 12 cattle study sites and 56 of 89 sampling occasions from the source studies.17–20 We sampled 123 of 1,148 E. coli O157 isolates collected from cases reported to the provincial health authority (Alberta Health) during the corresponding time period (Supplemental Information).

-In addition to the 246 isolates for the primary analysis, we contextualized our findings with three additional sets of E. coli O157:H7 isolates (Figure 1): 445 from Alberta Health from 2009 to 2019 and already sequenced as part of other public health activities; 152 from the U.S. from 1999 to 2016; and 54 from elsewhere around the world between 2007 and 2015.
+In addition to the 246 isolates for the primary analysis, we contextualized our findings with two additional sets of E. coli O157:H7 isolates (Figure 1): 445 from Alberta Health from 2009 to 2019 and already sequenced as part of other public health activities and 1,970 from the U.S. and elsewhere around the world between 1999 and 2019.
 The additional Alberta Health isolates were sequenced by the National Microbiology Laboratory (NML)-Public Health Agency of Canada (Winnipeg, Manitoba, Canada) as part of PulseNet Canada activities.
 Isolates sequenced by the NML for 2018 and 2019 constituted the majority of reported E. coli O157:H7 cases for those years (217 of 247; 87.9%).
-U.S. isolates were considered separately from other global isolates, as the U.S. is Alberta’s most frequent international trade partner, with both processed beef and live cattle crossing the border.
-U.S. isolates from 1999 to 2009 and global isolates were identified from previous literature,20 and U.S. isolates from 2010 to 2016 were randomly selected from E. coli O157:H7 sequences available through the U.S. CDC’s PulseNet BioProject PRJNA218110.
+U.S. and global isolates from both cattle and humans were identified from previous literature (n=104)21 and BV-BRC (n=193).
+As both processed beef and live cattle are frequently imported into Alberta from the U.S., we selected additional E. coli O157:H7 sequences available through the U.S. CDC’s PulseNet BioProject PRJNA218110.
+From 2010-2019, 6,791 O157:H7 whole genome sequences were available from the U.S. PulseNet project, 1,673 (25%) of which we randomly selected for assembly and clade typing.

 This study was approved by the University of Calgary Conjoint Health Research Ethics Board, #REB19-0510.
 A waiver of consent was granted, and all case data were deidentified.